Samsursekh/Placement-Practice/priya-practise/React.md

 - A callback function is a function passed into another function as an argument,
 - which is then invoked inside the outer function to complete some kind of routine or action.

-- A callback function should be called when setState has finished, and the component is retendered.
+- A callback function should be called when setState has finished, and the component is rerendered.
 As the setState is asynchronous, which is why it takes in a second callback function.

 #  what is REACT LIFECYCLE METHOD